1/31/2019

 Ryan Lance

 Yeah, let me, I think Matt could probably add a little bit of color.
-Paul and Don can cover the APLNG question as well.
+Paul and Don can cover the APLNG question.
 But, you know, I would just say at a high level, you know, we continue to find new technologies and new approaches.
-We talked a little bit about testing our Vintage 5 completions in EagleFod.
-What we see is continuing to lower in cost of supply and opportunities to continue to grow that opportunity.
-And in fact, Bakken had an outstanding year in 2018.
-We reached some plateau and it suggested that to the marketplace, and we outperformed in 2018.
-And we see some similar opportunities there as we go forward.
+We talked a little bit about testing our Vintage 5 completions in Eagleford.
+What we see is continuing lowering cost of supply and opportunities to continue to grow that opportunity.
+And, in fact, Bakken had an outstanding year in 2018.
+We had reached some plateau, and it suggested that to the marketplace, and we outperformed in 2018, and we see some similar opportunities there as we go forward.
 Matt can maybe provide a little bit extra color for you there.

 speaker